|

 Final Thoughts On Faith The Size Of A Mustard Seed

-The Matthew 17:20 meaning is powerful for us today.
+Matthew 17:20 is powerful for us today.
 It’s an important reminder that God wants to use YOU to do incredible things.
 With just a little faith you can move mountains.

 With just faith as small as a mustard seed you can get through whatever is in front of you.
 You can accomplish incredible things.
 And you will leave a lasting impact.